 Essential Oils in a bath can boost circulation, soothe fatigue, and alleviate pain and stiffness.
 Aromatic baths are also a great addition to a bedtime routine or help a child recover after a busy day or tough practice.

 - Sweet Dreams Bath Salts: This bath recipe helps end your child’s day on a positive note.

 Diffusion is a great way to clean the air, reduce stress and anxiety, help focus, and more!

-• Diffuse Sweet Dreams in your child’s room 15 minutes before bedtime (turn it off once your child goes to bed) to help calm your child.
+- Sweet Dreams Essential Oil Blend: Diffuse in your child’s room 15 minutes before bedtime (turn it off once your child goes to bed) to help calm your child.